CandoImage/grunt-peon-gui/README.md

 ## Use another gruntfile
-You can install the GUI in a dedicated directory and run another gruntfile using two ways:
+You can install the GUI in a dedicated directory and run another gruntfile using three ways:

- 1. Pass the command line argument `--guigruntfile=/path/to/file`
+ 1. Pass the command line argument `--guigruntfile=/path/to/file/Gruntfile.js`
+ 2. Pass the command line argument `--guigruntfolder=/path/to/file/` - searches for Gruntfile.js / Gruntfile.coffee
- 2. Add configuration to the gruntfile:
+ 3. Add configuration to the gruntfile:

     ```js
      gui:
        options:
-         gruntfile: '/path/to/file'
+         gruntfile: '/path/to/file/Gruntfile.js'
     ```

 ## Release History